-Here's just a small sampling of the groups we are working with:
+Here's a sampling of the groups we are working with:

 Mt.
 Ascutney Prevention Partnership (Mapp)